 The laboratory that performs your tests automatically bills Medicare.

 Many laboratory tests can be performed on a single blood draw or sample collection.
 Most laboratory testing on samples drawn at Mayo Clinic is performed on site.
 If you have a specialized test ordered by your doctor, your sample may be sent to a reference laboratory that is outside of Arizona.
 If you have a specialized laboratory test performed outside of Arizona, you may receive more than one Medicare Summary Notice and more than one itemized statement of charges.
-Mayo Medical Laboratories in Rochester, Minn., is a specialized laboratory commonly used by all Mayo Clinic locations.
+Mayo Medical Laboratories in Rochester, Minnesota, is a specialized laboratory commonly used by all Mayo Clinic locations.

 For questions about charges billed under Mayo Medical Laboratories, please call 800-447-6424 (toll-free).
 You may also send correspondence to:

 Medicare Advantage Plans (MAPs)

 Medicare Advantage Plans are plans offered by private companies that contract with Medicare to provide all of your Medicare Part A and Part B benefits.
 In most cases, Medicare Advantage Plans also offer Medicare prescription drug coverage.
-There are various types of Medicare Advantage Plans, including HMO, PPO, cost based, HCPP, Medicare Medical Savings and Private Fee-For-Service plans.
+There are various types of Medicare Advantage Plans, including HMO, PPO, cost based, HCPP, Medicare Medical Savings Account and private fee-for-service plans.

-Mayo Clinic's campus in Arizona sees only people who have Medicare Advantage Plans that are contracted with Mayo Clinic in Arizona.
+Mayo Clinic's campus in Arizona sees only people who have Medicare Advantage Plans that are contracted with Mayo Clinic's campus in Arizona.
 Mayo Clinic doesn't agree to the terms and conditions of noncontracted Medicare Advantage Plans due to administrative and financial challenges.
 Your Medicare Advantage Plan can give you a list of in-network providers.

 Additional Medicare information

 More information about Medicare is available at the Medicare website.

-For questions regarding your Medicare Part B claims for services that you incurred in the state of Arizona, call 800-633-4227 (toll-free).
+For questions regarding your Medicare Part B claims for services that you incurred in the state of Arizona, call Medicare at 800-633-4227 (toll-free).